Blog Post

 Tip #2: Choose Your Tenants Carefully

-Since you’ll be managing your rental property from afar, you’ll want to rent to reliable, trustworthy tenants.
+Since you’ll be managing your rental from afar, you’ll want to rent to reliable, trustworthy tenants.
 So, you will need to develop a meticulous screening process to ensure you weed out potential difficult tenants.

 You should ensure that all prospects complete a rental application form and, in the form, make sure to request that they provide certain crucial information.
 Including, pay stubs, employment contracts, bank statements, as well as W-4 tax forms ad W-2 forms.